ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 full advantage of the system, an HTTPS server would wish to perform some configuration to optimize its operation:

-- Minimize its disk commitment by maintaining a list of hashes over known SCTs and certificate chains
+- Minimize its disk commitment by maintaining a list of known SCTs and certificate chains (or hashes thereof)
 - Maximize its chance of detecting a misissued certificate by configuring a trust store of CAs
 - Establish a "push" mechanism for POSTing SCTs to Auditors and